Historia Brittonum

-The History of the Britons (Historia Brittonum) is a purported history of the indigenous British (Brittonic) people that was written around 828 and survives in numerous recensions that date from after the 11th century.
-The Historia Brittonum is commonly attributed to Nennius, as some recensions have a preface written in his name.
-Some experts have dismissed the Nennian preface as a late forgery, arguing that the work was actually an anonymous compilation.
+The History of the Britons (Historia Brittonum) is a purported history of early Britain written around 828 that survives in numerous recensions from after the 11th century.
+The Historia Brittonum is commonly attributed to Nennius, as some recensions have a preface written in that name.
+Some experts have dismissed the Nennian preface as a late forgery and argued that the work was actually an anonymous compilation.

+Publication history

+Manuscripts

+At least 5 manuscripts preserve the Historia, with the Harleian being the most complete.
+The Chartres manuscript was the oldest until it was largely destroyed during the accidental bombing of the library in 1944.

 Overview

-The Historia Brittonum describes the supposed settlement of Britain by Trojan expatriates and states that Britain took its name after Brutus, a descendant of Aeneas.
-The work was the "single most important source used by Geoffrey of Monmouth in creating his Historia Regum Britanniae" and via the enormous popularity of the latter work, this version of the earlier history of Britain, including the Trojan origin tradition, would be incorporated into subsequent chronicles for the long-running history of the land, for example the Middle English Brut of England, also known as The Chronicles of England.
+The Historia Brittonum describes the supposed settlement of Britain by Trojan settlers and says that Britain was named for Brutus, a descendant of Aeneas.
+It was the "single most important source used by Geoffrey of Monmouth in his pseudohistorical Historia Regum Britanniae" and, through the enormous popularity of this latter work, the Historia Brittonum version of Britain's early history, including the Trojan origin tradition, was incorporated into subsequent chronicles of the long-running history of the land, such as the Middle English Brut of England, also known as The Chronicles of England.